buildpacks-community/kpack/docs/tutorial.md

 1. Create a cluster store configuration

-    A store resource is a repository of [buildpacks](http://buildpacks.io/) that can be used by kpack to build images.
+   A store resource is a repository of [buildpacks](http://buildpacks.io/) packaged in [buildpackages](https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/) that can be used by kpack to build images.
 Later in this tutorial you will reference this store in a Builder configuration.

     We recommend starting with buildpacks from the [paketo project](https://github.com/paketo-buildpacks).
 The example below pulls in java and nodejs buildpacks from the paketo project.